Amulya-2005/AI_PREDICTIVE_MODEL_FOR_CREDIT_UNDERWRITING/README.md

    streamlit run streamlit_app.py
    ```

-4. Open the provided local URL in your browser to access the app.
+4. Open the provided local URL in your browser to access the app

 ---